khgiddon/khgiddon.github.io/_posts/2026-02-10-browning-variation.md

 title: Stress fractures
 ---

 *A review of the 1951 film **The Browning Version**.
-No plot recap; some familiarity assumed—though it is [streaming on the Criterion Channel](https://www.criterionchannel.com/videos/the-browning-version) for the curious.*
+No plot recap; some familiarity assumed.
+It is [streaming on the Criterion Channel](https://www.criterionchannel.com/videos/the-browning-version) for the curious.*

 Civil engineers watch for structural stress; critics should look out for structurally induced pathos.
 Too much of it means the building’s liable to buckle.